How To Increase Membership in Your Nonprofit Organization

 After you see the results of your inquiry, you should take a good amount of time to review them, understand them, and respond.
 You can do this by contacting the members individually to let them know what suggestions you will put into place, or address all of your members at once.

 Above all, be sure to thank your members for their insights, and acknowledge if you cannot use some of them at this moment.
 Nothing is worse than giving feedback and feeling like nothing was done about it, you never want your members to feel like their time wasn’t valued.

 By using these techniques you can gain priceless information to determine what your members really want, so be sure to use this to your advantage!
 Although there are many other great suggestions in this article about how to increase membership, this is by far the simplest way to ensure your members are getting the experience they want.

 Promote Membership Benefits Constantly

-The golden rule to retaining members is to ensure that your members are constantly aware of the benefits they receive.
+The golden rule to retaining members is to ensure that they are constantly aware of the benefits that they have access to.

-Whether you do this through your weekly communications, in meetings, or online, it should be expressed in everything you do!
-This will guarantee that your members see value in their membership, giving them an incentive for renewal when it comes time to do so.
+Whether you do this through your weekly emails or quarterly events, express your benefits in everything you do!
+This guarantees that your members see value in their membership, giving them an incentive for renewal when it comes time to do so.

 The easiest way to communicate benefits is to have a defined list of benefits on your website.
 Not only will it allow potential members to see what your nonprofit offers, but it will also serve as a reference for your established members.

-Pro Tip: Before you invest the time in communicating benefits, you should ensure that everyone in your team is aware of the benefits you provide!
-If your organization does not yet have a list of benefits, take the time to do this.
+Pro Tip: Ensure that everyone on your team is aware of the benefits that you provide.
+If your organization does not yet have a list of benefits, take the time to draft one.
 It will help you and your team stay on the same page at all times.